 The prevailing wind direction in the region varies seasonally (Fig. 1b).
 During the winter (i.e., December, January, February (DJF)), the wind most often comes from SW - W directions, while during the summer (i.e., June, July, August (JJA)), the prevailing direction is from the South.
-This behavior makes the measurements obtained from Carlsbad (during winter) and Fort Stockton (during summer) the most likely background sites since most of the time they are not directly impacted by CH4 emissions originating from the oil and gas fields located within the Delaware sub-basin to the east and north of these towers, respectively.
+This behavior makes the measurements obtained from Carlsbad (during winter) and

+130 Fort Stockton (during summer) the most likely background sites since most of the time they are not directly impacted by CH4 emissions originating from the oil and gas fields located within the Delaware sub-basin to the east and north of these towers, respectively.

-New Mexico and Texas are within a region of extensive production of oil and natural gas, and the landscape surrounding the towers are mostly shrub/scrub, and grassland (Fig. 1c).
+New Mexico and Texas are within a region of extensive production of oil and natural gas, and the landscape surrounding the 135 towers are mostly shrub/scrub, and grassland (Fig. 1c).
 Hobbs is the only site with significant agricultural and urban landcover.
 Within a 10 km radius of the Hobbs tower, the landscape is ~ 40 % shrub, scrub, and grassland, ~ 40 % cultivated crops (to the east of the tower), and ~ 20 % urban area (to the west of the tower).
 These relatively simple surroundings in terms of methane emissions simplifies the task of isolating emissions from the basin's O&G infrastructure, which accounts for > 90 % of methane emissions in the Permian Basin (Maasakkers et al., 2016).

-3 Instrumentation, calibration measurements, uncertainty
+140 3 Instrumentation, calibration measurements, uncertainty

-3.1 Instrumentation, sampling details, and calibration
+3.1 Instrumentation and calibration

-- 150 Mole fraction measurements were made with wavelength-scanned cavity ring down spectroscopic (CRDS) instruments (Picarro, Inc., models G2301, G2401, G2204, and G2132-i).
+Mole fraction measurements were made with wavelength-scanned cavity ring down spectroscopic (CRDS) instruments (Picarro, Inc., models G2301, G2401, G2204, and G2132-i).
 The primary species of interest for this network was CH4.
-Most of the instruments also reported CO2, one reported H2S and, at various locations and time periods, δ13CH4 was reported.
-Instrument failures necessitated multiple exchanges of instrumentation for repairs. - The in-situ sampling method was similar to the procedures described in Richardson et al. (2017) and the schematic for the systems as deployed in the field is shown in Fig. 2.
+Most of the instruments also reported CO2, one reported H2S and, at various locations and time periods, δ^{13} CH4 was reported.
+Instrument failures necessitated multiple exchanges of instrumentation for repairs.

+The in situ sampling method was similar to the procedures described in Richardson et al. (2017) and the schematic for the systems as deployed in the field is shown in Fig. 2.
 Collocated at the top sampling level of each tower were two 1/4 in (0.64 cm) OD Synflex 1300 (Eaton Corp.) tubes with rain shields to prevent liquid water from entering the sampling line.
-Air was drawn down from the inlet on the tower, through the Nafion dryer (MD Series, Permapure LLC, 24 in (61 cm) to 96 in (244 cm) lengths, depending on availability), into the CRDS instrument for analysis, and then used as the purge gas in the Nafion dryer (i.e., re-flux method).
-Field calibration tank gas was introduced upstream of the dryer, humidifying the calibration gas via 1/8 in (0.32 cm) OD stainless steel tubing.
-Scott Specialty Gas (now Air Liquide) two-stage regulators (part number 51-14 A-590, similar to Air Liquide, part number Q1-14B-590) were used for sampling the field calibration tanks.
+Air was drawn down from the inlet on the tower, through the Nafion dryer (MD Series, 24 in (61 cm) to 96 in (244 cm) lengths, Permapure LLC), into the CRDS instrument for analysis, and then used as the purge gas in the Nafion dryer (i.e., re-flux method).
+Field calibration tank gas was introduced upstream of the dryer, humidifying the calibration gas.
+1/8 in (0.32 cm) OD stainless steel tubing, Air Liquide (formerly Scott Specialty Gas) regulators (part number 51-14 A-590) were used for sampling the field calibration tanks.
 3-way solenoid valves (part number 091-0094-900, Parker Hannifin Corp.) were used to switch between sample and field calibration gas.
-For the Hobbs site, the top level was sampled for 40 min of each hour and the lower levels were each sampled for 10 min.
-We ignored 4 min after every transition for equilibration.
-Correction factors, based on factory default H2O factors, were applied to adjust the CH4 and CO2 values for the effects of the remaining water vapor (Rella et al., 2013).
+Correction factors were applied to adjust the CH4 and CO2 values for the effects of the remaining water vapor (Rella et al., 2013).